ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 </ul>

 There are **3 closed** and **5 open** PAs.
-We will use an _ordered weighting_ to assign the 50 PA points that weights credit towards your best work.
+We will use an _ordered weighting_ to assign the 50 PA points.

 For the 3 closed PAs, we will order them from highest to lowest in terms of percentage scored on the PA itself, and then assign the proportions of the